 Parking is prohibited at all times on University walkways and any area not specifically designed as a parking area.
 Parking is also prohibited where it creates a safety hazard, interferes with use of university facilities, interferes with pedestrian or vehicular traffic, or where it violates any provision of Wisconsin Statutes.
 346.52 or 346.53.

 Parking on campus sidewalks or areas not designated as a parking area is prohibited unless prior authorization is received by UW-W Police Department.

 Not parked within striped stall markings in a paved lot is considered improper parking.
 Students and Staff are cautioned to carefully observe where and how they park.
 If the space isn't striped as a parking space do not park there.
 The entire vehicle must be parked within the valid parking space.
 If any part of the vehicle projects beyond the edge of the valid parking area, the vehicle is illegally parked.

 Parking on campus requires a parking permit to be displayed at all times.
 The parking permit purchased is lot specific and colored coded to match parking lot entrance signs.
-If your permit does not coincide with appropriate lot, do not park there otherwise an improper lot citation will be issued.
+If your permit does not coincide with appropriate lot, do not park there otherwise an improper lot ticket will be issued.

 Parking in these spaces requires you to download the Passport Parking App to your smartphone in order to pay for the time parked in these designated spaces.
 There are several spaces located throughout campus for paid short term parking.
-Parking in these spaces past the required time limit or not paying the fee, an overtime/expired time limit citation will be issued.
+Parking in these spaces past the required time limit or not paying the fee, an overtime/expired time limit ticket will be issued.

 Pay by the hour permits are available for purchase at the kiosk located behind the Visitor Center in the service drive.
 These permits are not valid to park in the Passport metered spaces.